AtomMaterialUI/material-theme-docs/docs/configuration/project-view-settings.md

 You can also switch styles in the `Actions Panel`.

 ----
-### Font Size
+### Custom Font

 These feature is only available for premium users.
 {:class='card-panel warn'}

-Here you can fine tune the font size of the Project View Panes without changing the Font Size of the whole IDE.

-Note that you need to restart the IDE for it to be applied.
+Since version 6.10.0 you will be able to customize the Project Tree's _font family_ and _size_.

+{% include figure.html content="/screens/customTreeFont.png" caption="Tree Font Settings" %}

+{% include figure.html content="/screens/treeFont.png" caption="Custom Tree Font" %}

+It also affects other trees as well, such as the _Find Usages_, _Settings_… (but not all).

+**Note**: While changing the font affects most trees right away, for the Project View specifically you will need to close and reopen the Project to see the changes.
+{:class='card-panel warn'}

 ----
 ### Notes